-eggPlant Manager is a test management system that enables you to manage your eggPlant Functional suites, define tests, schedule test runs, and analyze results all in one central location: Your web browser. eggPlant Manager also provides you with the easiest way to run multiple tests or instances of a test simultaneously against different devices.
+Eggplant Manager is a test management system that lets you manage your Eggplant Functional suites, define tests, schedule test runs, and analyze results all in one central location: Your web browser.
+Eggplant Manager provides you with the easiest way to run multiple tests or instances of a test simultaneously against different devices.

-In addition to running eggPlant Functional scripts, you can use eggPlant Manager to run eggPlant Functional schedules, keyword-driven tests, Gherkin tests, and executable files using shell functionality.
+In addition to running Eggplant Functional scripts, you can use Eggplant Manager to run Eggplant Functional schedules, keyword-driven tests, Gherkin tests, API tests, and executable files using shell functionality.

 - A video and description of basic concepts

-Following is a list of basic concepts you need to know about to work with eggPlant Manager.
+The following list of basic concepts explains what you need to know to work with Eggplant Manager.

 Tests are a set of scripts that you want to run in sequence against a particular system under test (SUT).

-After you define a test, you can then run it on demand (using the Run Now button on the Tests page).
+After you define a test, run it on demand using the Run Now button on the Tests page.
 You can create a schedule to run the test at a specified time or at a certain interval.
-For each of these run options, you can specify how many instances of a test you want to run simultaneously (up to the number of eggPlant Functional licenses available).
-For detailed information about schedules, see Creating Test Schedules in eggPlant Manager.
+For each of these run options, specify how many instances of a test you want to run simultaneously (up to the number of Eggplant Functional licenses available).
+For detailed information about schedules, see Creating Test Schedules in Eggplant Manager.

-After a test finishes running, you can view the results on the Results page.
+After a test finishes running, view the results on the Results page.
 Results are grouped by test, instance, and then script.
 You can find failures quickly and drill down to the necessary detail to determine the likely cause of failure.
-For more information about results, see Viewing eggPlant Manager Test Results.
+For more information about results, see Viewing Eggplant Manager Test Results.

-- Agents: Agents run on the machines with the eggPlant Functional instances you use to run your tests.
-Note that the eggPlant Manager installation program installs and runs an agent on the machine with your eggPlant Manager server by default.
+- Agents: Agents run on the machines with the Eggplant Functional instances you use to run your tests.
+Note: The Eggplant Manager installation program installs and runs an agent on the machine with your Eggplant Manager server by default.
 For more information about agents, see Working with Agents.

-- You can use eggPlant Manager from a supported browser on any computer with network access to the machine running the eggPlant Manager server, including mobile devices.
+- Use Eggplant Manager from a supported browser on any computer with network access to the machine running the Eggplant Manager server, including mobile devices.

-- eggPlant Functional communicates with the systems under test (SUTs) using VNC or RDP.
-See Creating a Connection from eggPlant Functional in the eggPlant Functional documentation for more information about these connections.
+- Eggplant Functional communicates with the systems under test (SUTs) using VNC or RDP.
+See Using the Eggplant Functional Connection List for more information about these connections.